ProjecVirgil/VirgilAPI/README.md

----
-title: FastAPI
+### FastAPI 🎯

+## Description 📝
-description: API created to allow communication between a Flutter Android application and a Python application.the API is very simple and is linked to a database hosted with the api on rail, in fact all requests go through the database.
+API created to allow communication between a Flutter Android application and a Python application.the API is very simple and is linked to a database hosted with the api on rail, in fact all requests go through the database.
-tags:
-  - fastapi
-  - hypercorn
-  - python
----

 ## BenchMark 📋